 How to safely get rid of mold and mildew in your AC system

-It's important to note, however, that cleaning up a mold and mildew problem can be just as serious to your health as leaving them to grow.
-To get rid of the problem, you must use special precautions, to ensure the spores aren't released in the air, causing more health issues for you and your family.
-Getting a professional to come in and evaluate the situation and safely clean the air vent system will be necessary to improve your indoor air quality.
+It’s important to note, however, that cleaning up a mold and mildew problem can be just as serious to your health as leaving them to grow.
+To get rid of the problem, you must use special precautions, to ensure the spores aren’t released in the air, causing more health issues for you and your family.
+Getting a professional in air conditioning service in Port St. Lucie, and surrounding areas, like American Air Cares, to come in and evaluate the situation and safely clean the air vent system will be necessary to improve your indoor air quality.

 American Air Cares is concerned about the health of you and your family.
 We offer services that help you improve the air quality in your home so you can breathe air free from the particles that cause you unnecessary health problems.
 We use an air duct purification system that traps mold spores and other allergens, so they don’t make it to the living spaces of your home.
 We also provide air duct cleaning to remove dust, debris, and mold that’s contaminating your home’s air.

-To see what we can do to help you get cleaner air, give us a call at 772-934-8595.
-Or you can contact us at our website.
+To see what we can do to help you get cleaner air, give us a call!